gsb-eng/mozio/README.md

 Postgis
 ```

-You will need to install all the requirements listed in requirements.txt using  pip:
+You will need to create a virtualenv and install all the requirements listed in requirements.txt using  pip:

 ```
 $ pip install -r requirements.txt
 ```